sagemath/trac_to_gh/Issue 1289.md

         "bug"
     ],
     "milestone": "https://github.com/sagemath/sagetest/milestones/sage-2.10",
-    "title": "serious problems with how ceil and floor are computed symbolically", "type": "issue",
+    "title": "[with patch, with positive review] serious problems with how ceil and floor are computed symbolically", "type": "issue",
     "url": "https://github.com/sagemath/sagetest/issues/1289",
     "user": "https://github.com/williamstein"
 }
 ```
-Assignee: somebody
+Assignee: @mwhansen

 These are mostly the result of maxima getting used at some point to do the computation (except the one that leaves floor(a) symbolic?!)